The best cameras take fantastic photos in every situation, whether you’re on holiday, at a family gathering or just enjoying a day out.

 Buy a compact camera if:

-You’re a beginner or you want better-quality photos than your smartphone camera, although some phone cameras can rival compact cameras nowadays.
+You’re a beginner or you want better-quality photos than your smartphone camera can provide.

-See our compact camera reviews to find the ideal point-and-shoot camera for you.
+See our digital camera reviews to find the best point-and-shoot camera for you.

 Waterproof camera features

 This is a sub-type of compact camera.
-Waterproof and shockproof, these are very tough cameras built to withstand the outdoors.
+Waterproof and shockproof, these are very tough cameras built to withstand adventures in the great outdoors.

 Pros of waterproof cameras: